grygy/pv217-microservices-materials/04/README.md

 ### 0. Running Docker

-Install [Docker desktop](https://docs.docker.com/engine/install/) or other Docker client.
-Our test database will run in Docker container.
+Install [Docker desktop](https://docs.docker.com/engine/install/) or another Docker client.
+Our test database will run in a Docker container.

 ### 1. Make `Notification` active record entity

-In `passenger-service` make Notification entity as active record using PanacheEntity.
+In `passenger-service`, make the Notification entity as active record using PanacheEntity.

 Implement `deleteAll` in `NotificationService` with the usage of  `Notification` active record.
 The `listAll` method will be implemented in the next task.